Sun in fiction: Eclipses

 The 1961 film Barabbas portrayed the crucifixion darkness by filming during the totality of the solar eclipse of February 15, 1961.

 Solar eclipses are plot points in many stories.
-The earliest work of fiction in which an eclipse appears is the ancient Sumerian c.
-2100 BCE Epic of Gilgamesh.
+Owing to the dramatic experience of witnessing an eclipse, there is a long association with dread.
+They often serve as omens—especially in fantasy—a role they have in common with comets and planetary conjunctions, or otherwise have some supernatural significance.
+In the 1988 film The Seventh Sign, an eclipse is a sign of the apocalypse.
+Eclipses that occur at different times than predicted reveal orbital disruption in R. C. Sherriff's 1939 novel The Hopkins Manuscript and the 1961 film The Day the Earth Caught Fire.

 Using knowledge of the underlying astronomy to be able to predict eclipses mathematically is a common trope—according to Stableford, it "became a key method by which European explorers could impress superstitious native populations in adventure stories".
 Several sources attribute the popularity of this trope to the possibly-apocryphal story of Christopher Columbus using foreknowledge of the March 1504 lunar eclipse to defuse a situation of increasingly strained relations with the Arawak people on Jamaica by pretending to cause the eclipse.
 H. Rider Haggard's 1885 novel King Solomon's Mines originally featured a solar eclipse in this manner, though later editions substituted a lunar eclipse to address the issue of the event having a several-hour duration, whereas solar eclipses last for a maximum of a few minutes.
 In a variation on the theme, Mark Twain's 1889 novel A Connecticut Yankee in King Arthur's Court depicts a time traveller using an almanac in this way to impress the people in Medieval Britain and become a person of influence.
-The eclipse prediction motif recurred in fiction until the 1930s or 1940s, by which time it fell out of favour.
+The eclipse prediction motif recurred in fiction until the 1930s or 1940s, by which time it fell out of favour; a late example is Hergé's 1949 Tintin comic Prisoners of the Sun.

 Eclipses continued to appear, but much more rarely.
 In William Lemkin's 1930 short story "The Eclipse Special", scientists construct an aircraft that will allow them to move with the eclipse's path of totality and remain in the Sun's umbra for longer in order to extend the amount of time available to study the eclipse.
+The same concept appears in John Russell Fearn's 1952 novel The Eclipse Express; astrophysicist Elizabeth Stanway notes that while both stories posit a fictitious eclipse-related force necessary to maintain the required speed, the 1973 Concorde eclipse flight achieved a 74-minute totality through engineering alone.
 The 1961 film Barabbas portrays the crucifixion darkness during the biblical crucifixion of Jesus as a solar eclipse, and the scene was filmed during the solar eclipse of February 15, 1961.
 According to science fiction scholar Lisa Yaszek, the decades around the turn of the millennium saw the emergence of a trend wherein marginalized groups "experience a reversal of fortunes when the Moon takes center stage and blots out the Sun".